 Substances can enter the body through various means.
-Drugs can be smoked, snorted, inhaled, injected, or applied through transdermal means (applied to the skin).
+Drugs can be smoked, snorted, inhaled, injected, swallowed as pills, absorbed through mucus membranes or applied through transdermal means (applied to the skin).
 Some substances can be eaten or drank, such as marijuana and alcohol.
-Regardless of how a substance enters the body, it is carried to the brain through the bloodstream.
-The method by which a drug is administered determines how quickly it affects the body and brain.
+Regardless of how a substance enters the body, it is carried through the bloodstream to various body tissues, which may include the brain.
+The method by which a drug is administered, along with other factors, determines how quickly it may also impact how the drug affects the user.

 Drugs undergo four stages within the body: absorption, distribution, metabolism, and excretion.
 After a drug is administered, it is absorbed into the bloodstream.
-The pulmonary system then distributes the drug throughout the body.
-After the drug has had its intended effect, it is metabolized by the body.
+The circulatory system then distributes the drug throughout the body.
+After the drug has had its effect, then the drug is metabolized by the body.
 The drug is then excreted, primarily through urine or feces.

 Step 1: Absorption

 Absorption occurs after the substance is administered.
 The National Institute of Health (NIH) lists various routes of drug administration.

 - Drugs administered orally – by eating, drinking, or swallowing pills – are absorbed through the stomach and small intestine.
 The drug then passes through the liver before entering the bloodstream.
 Substances administered this way take effect more slowly than drugs taken via other routes, such as smoking or injection.